 An Arizona probate is a court proceeding that involves complex legal issues and accountability to the Court and to the devisees, heirs, creditors and other interested parties.
 A personal representative owes fiduciary duties to devisees, heirs, creditors and the court.
 A personal representative who makes a mistake can be personally liable to the devisees, heirs, creditors, interested parties and the Court.
 It is a high risk job that should not be undertaken lightly and without assuming the risk that the personal representative could be answering to the Court for a mistake that causes harm.
 For example, if the estate has assets to pay taxes and does not, the personal representative is personally liable to pay the taxes.

-You should hire Arizona probate attorneys Richard Keyt and his son Richard C. Keyt, JD, CPA, to represent you as the personal representative of an Arizona decedent.
+You should hire Arizona probate attorneys Richard Keyt and his son Richard C. Keyt to represent you as the personal representative of an Arizona decedent or for an ancillary probate for a person who died owning Arizona real property..
 Richard Keyt has been practicing law in Arizona since 1980.
-His probate legal assistant Janet Spangler has been providing probate legal services in Arizona for over twenty years.
-Legal fees can be minimized because Janet does most of legal work at the relatively low hourly rate of $195.
-Richard C. Keyt, JD, CPA, will be the primary attorney and his hourly rate is $245.
+Legal fees are minimized because our legal assistant does most of legal work at an hourly rate substantially less than an attorney’s hourly rate.
+Arizona probate attorney Richard C. Keyt will be the primary attorney handling your probate.

 We prepare all necessary probate documents, answer questions asked by the personal representative and advise the personal representative with respect to issues that arise during the probate.
 Our services include preparing a Release and Waiver document to for the signature of devisees and heirs by which they release the personal representative from liability as a condition to receiving their property.
 The best way for a personal representative to reduce the risk of being sued is to hire an experienced probate attorney.
 It has been our experience that probates all too frequently cause hard feelings and problems among family members.
 Probates are all about distributing money and property.
 The “do-it-yourself” personal representative is risking substantial personal liability and a lot of stress.